-12 Voigtländer & Voth (2013a, 2013b) argue that the increased wages due to labor shortages from plague mortality increased demand for urban products, driving a cycle of urbanization and additional disease that moved Europe out of a Malthusian trap into a modern world of permanently higher per capita incomes.
+10 Voigtländer & Voth (2013a, 2013b) argue that the increased wages due to labor shortages from plague mortality increased demand for urban products, driving a cycle of urbanization and additional disease that moved Europe out of a Malthusian trap into a modern world of permanently higher per capita incomes.
 Dittmar & Meisenzahl (2017) demonstrate that outbreaks of plague aided the spread of Reformation Laws and the expansion of public goods.
 For more on the economic history of plagues, see Alfani & Murphy (2017).

-Interestingly, because medical technology was limited for much of the past, and societies could only count on some degree of population immunity, even endemic (i.e., non-novel) diseases could have the sort of destructive potential we typically only see today in new disease variants such as the novel coronavirus.13 For instance, in a variety of past pandemics studied by economic historians, cases of an endemic disease would sporadically rise sharply, with substantial consequences for living standards and economic organization.
-Indeed, a large literature considers the impact of such diseases on the growth trajectories of countries over the long run, often focusing on tropical diseases like malaria, yellow fever, dengue, and others.
+destructive potential we only typically see today in new disease variants such as the novel coronavirus.11 For instance, in a variety of past pandemics studied by economic historians, cases of an endemic disease would sporadically rise sharply, with substantial consequences for living standards and economic organization.
+Indeed, a large literature considers the impact of such diseases on the growth trajectories of countries over the long run, often focusing on tropical disease like malaria, yellow fever, dengue, and others.
 One strand of studies considers the direct impact of disease on human capital formation (see, for example, Bleakley (2003, 2010) on malaria).
 Another strand focuses on the impact of these endemic diseases on institutional development, finding that disease environments inhospitable to colonial settlers drove them to rely on extractive institutions that were ultimately harmful to economic growth (Acemoglu et al., 2001).
-Finally, scholars have considered the way that one society's acquired immunity to an endemic disease can devastate the economy of another society lacking that immunity (Diamond, 1999; McGuire & Coelho, 2011; Tang, 2017).
+Finally, scholars have considered the way that one society's acquired immunity to an endemic disease devastates the economy of another society lacking that immunity (Diamond, 1999; McGuire & Coelho, 2011; Tang, 2017).

-Together, this historical evidence gives us a picture of what our circumstances might look like today if we are unable to adequately ramp up our capacity for disease prevention and treatment, and are instead forced to rely on acquired immunity, the nature of which for COVID-19 is still poorly understood.
+Together, this historical evidence gives us a picture of what our circumstances might look like today if we are unable to adequately ramp up our capacity for disease prevention and treatment and forced to rely on acquired immunity, the nature of which for COVID-19 is still poorly understood.

-2.2.
-Demographics and distributional effects
+II.b.
+Demographics and Distributional Effects

-Age has been at the forefront of discussions about the disparate impact of the current crisis, and shutdown efforts have been framed in part around protecting older individuals and other vulnerable populations, such as the immunocompromised, while societies work to expand medical capacity and develop a vaccine.
-In this respect, COVID-19 is much like many infectious disease outbreaks in the past-though young people can both transmit the disease and become ill, it is the elderly and those with poor baseline health that are at greatest risk.
-CDC estimates put the risk of hospitalization five times higher, and the risk of death from COVID-19 90 times higher, for 65-74 year-olds compared to individuals in their twenties.
-14
+Age has been at the forefront of discussions about the disparate impact of the current crisis, and shutdown efforts have been framed in part around protecting these and other vulnerable populations, such as the immunocompromised, while societies work to expand medical capacity and develop a vaccine.
+In this respect, COVID-19 is much like many infectious disease outbreaks in the past-the elderly and those with poor baseline health are at greatest risk.